Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What data protection issues should be considered when conducting clinical trials?

-The collection, processing and use of personal or sensitive data is generally permitted only where such processing is permitted or ordered by law, or the data subject has given prior consent to the processing (Section 4, 4a of the Federal Data Protection Act).
-Stricter rules apply where special categories of data – such as health data – are processed.
+The collection, processing and use of personal or special categories of personal data is generally permitted only where such processing is permitted or ordered by law, or the data subject has given prior consent to the processing.
+Stricter rules apply where special categories of data – such as health data, biometric data – are processed.

 Informed consent must be obtained from each clinical trial subject before participation in any study.
 The informed consent form must cover several topics, including the nature, intent, risks and importance of the clinical study.
 Consent forms are part of the dossier that must be provided to the authority in the course of the marketing authorisation procedure.